The History Of Ross Bicycles

-The name Ross Bicycles carries so much history over its 50+ years in existence.
+The name “Ross Bicycles” carries so much history over its 50+ years in existence.
 In 1940, Albert Ross started it all when he launched Ross Galvanizing Works.
 Albert was manufacturing galvanized pipes and fittings for the US military.
-It wasn’t until 1946 when the bicycle division of the company started up in Williamsburg, New York.
+In 1946, he launched the wheeled goods and bicycle division of the company in Williamsburg, New York.
 It was a huge success.

 Randy Ross, Sherwood’s son and our current President of Ross Bicycles is 3rd generation of the Ross bicycle family.
 In 1982, Randy was Vice President at Ross Bicycles and had a vision for manufacturing big wheeled bicycles.
-The whole industry thought he was crazy and that big wheeled bicycles wouldn’t work.
-That was the year Ross debuted our first full production mountain bike that cemented us as pioneers and innovators of the sport.
+The whole industry; including Sherwood, thought he was crazy and that big wheeled bicycles wouldn’t work.
+That was the year Ross debuted the first ever full production mountain bike.
+Ross had officially solidified themselves as pioneers and innovators to the sport of Mountain Biking.

-Randy Ross mass produced the first mountain bikes ever and shortly after, launched the first factory sponsored professional mountain bike race team, the Ross Indians.
+Shortly after producing the first mountain bikes, Randy launched the first factory sponsored professional mountain bike race team, the Ross Indians.
 The Ross Indians are known to be the first mountain bike race team in existence.
 To this day, Randy Ross is considered a prodigy in the cycling industry and legend in the sport of mountain bike racing.
 In the late 80s, Randy introduced a Signature Series of hand-built US made bikes, these models used Italian and Japanese tubing that only further created a performance heritage.